 When the WD90C20 is reset, it latches the state of the video memory data lines.
 This data provides setup parameters to various areas of the chip.
 In order to easily reference these individual bits, we collectively refer to them as the configuration register, (CNF).
-Only fifteen data lines are used in the WD90C20 and WD90C22; in both chips, data line MD10 is not used.
-(Refer to Table 4-1, page 17.)
+Only fifteen data lines are used in the WD90C20 and the data line MD10 is not used.

-Color/Mono LCD Panel Select
+Color/Mono LCD Panel Select.

-This bit is latched internally at power on reset from corresponding memory data bus pin MD(15), provided with either pull-up or pull-down external resistors.
+This bit is latched internally at power-on-reset from corresponding memory data bus pin MD(15), provided with either pull-up or pull-down external resistors.
 This bit is read from PR11(7), I/O port 3?5.2A bit 7.
 This bit is affected by writing to 3?5.2A.
 Pulling up MD(15) causes CNF(11) to be latched high.